aneasystone/github-trending/README.md

 ## All language

+* 【2025-12-29】[tw93 / Mole](https://github.com/tw93/Mole) - 🐹 Deep clean and optimize your Mac.
+* 【2025-12-29】[Sergeydigl3 / zapret-discord-youtube-linux](https://github.com/Sergeydigl3/zapret-discord-youtube-linux) - (NOW ONLY FOR NFTABLES) Port zapret-discord-youtube from Flowseal and bol-van for easy to use on linux
+* 【2025-12-29】[BloopAI / vibe-kanban](https://github.com/BloopAI/vibe-kanban) - Get 10X more out of Claude Code, Codex or any coding agent
 * 【2025-12-28】[agrinman / tunnelto](https://github.com/agrinman/tunnelto) - Expose your local web server to the internet with a public URL.
 * 【2025-12-27】[flowsurface-rs / flowsurface](https://github.com/flowsurface-rs/flowsurface) - A native desktop charting platform for crypto markets
 * 【2025-12-25】[apurvsinghgautam / robin](https://github.com/apurvsinghgautam/robin) - AI-Powered Dark Web OSINT Tool